Fact checked

 Willful’s will plans start as low as $99 and include many unique features that you may not find from a will kit or other online will providers.
 Here are some reasons Willful is a great choice for your will

-• Easy updates, anytime - We know your life changes over time, so Willful allows for easy updates, anytime.
-Feel confident knowing that you can change your will whenever you need to.
+• Free easy updates, anytime - We know your life changes over time, so Willful allows for easy updates, for free, anytime.
+So you can save thousands in legal fees and feel confident knowing that you can change your will whenever you need to.

-• Legal documents created with estate lawyers - Willful has partnered with the top estate lawyers in each province to ensure we’re providing you with documents that are up-to-date and reflect your wishes.
+• Legal documents created with estate lawyers - Willful has partnered with top estate lawyers in each province to ensure we’re providing you with documents that are up-to-date and reflect your wishes.
+Willful is also the first online will platform to be accepted into the Law Society of Ontario’s Access to Innovation project.

 • Personal phone, email, and chat support - If you have any questions about the platform or even estate planning in general, Willful’s team of experts are here to support you every step of the way.